 - Matching gifts: Verizon offers a 1:1 matching gift ratio for up to $1,000 per year.

-Through these initiatives, Verizon has facilitated over 1 million volunteer hours and $7.2 million in matching gifts.
+Through these initiatives, Verizon employees have volunteered over 1 million hours of their time and have given $7.2 million in matching gifts.

 Key Corporate Philanthropy Example Takeaways:

-Matching gifts and volunteer grants give employees greater flexibility and autonomy when it comes to exercising corporate philanthropy initiatives.
-By offering your employees access to these giving opportunities, you show them that you care about supporting the causes that are most important to them.
+Matching gifts and volunteer grants give employees flexibility and autonomy when it comes to how they participate in your corporate philanthropy initiatives.
+By offering your employees access to these giving opportunities, you show them that you support the causes that are most important to them.

 10. Patagonia